AndreaMariani-AM/DSG/03_spectral_rhythmicity_analysis.md

     3) average the power spectra together over all epochs.

 - If features of the signal do not change over time both methods give you similar results.
 If the features change or the noise change, then the welch method should give you a better S/N.

+- One important thing to consider when applying the `Welch's method` is that the frequency resolution of each power spectrum is given by the number of data points, and with each windowd it's drastically reduced.
+Moreover, each time i'm cutting up the signal, the `FT` will introduce some edge effects because it captures the shard decrease from the value of the signal to 0.
+For this reason, we can apply and "smoothing" procedure (`Hann window`) to taper off gently the edges and avoid a point the in the power spectrum with very small frequency (left most side of the plot usually).
+Now, this means pratically throwing away some data at the edges and therefore having **ovelapping** windows helps recover this signal in the next/previous window.

+## Time Frequency Analysis

+- It's an alternative to the `Welch's method` when there are changes in the spectral properties  over time that you are interested in.
+Welch's average those together and therefore it's not suitable.

+- More info on the Wavelets section